 - Go on a low-carb or specific carb diet.

 - Take HCL with pepsin tablets before you eat protein-rich meals.

 Natural, food-based acid reflux solutions to keep on hand (for when heartburn strikes):

 - Apple cider vinegar

 - Peel and grate ginger.
 Swallow one teaspoon with a few drops of lemon juice in water.

 - Mix a teaspoon of raw honey in a small amount of lukewarm water.
 This will soothe your throat.

 - Use Maty’s All Natural Acid Indigestion Relief, which contains all of the above ingredients and other helpful nutrients.
-You can Find Maty’s in Target or Rite Aid!
+You can Find Maty’s (we pick ours up at Rite Aid or Target)!